EriseHe/notebook/content/notes/理论/广义相对论/Ch. 18 Geodesic Deviation and the Riemann Tensor.md

 ---
 title: "Ch.
 16"
 ---
-# Chapter 18: Geodesic Deviation and the Riemann Tensor

 ## 1. Introduction: Tidal Effects

 One of Euclid's basic axioms about *flat space* is that parallel lines (geodesics) never meet.
 However, in the context of gravity, objects following initially parallel geodesics accelerate relative to each other due to **tidal effects**.
 Since this contradicts Euclid's axiom, it serves as a fundamental indicator that the spacetime surrounding a gravitating object is *curved*.